Faculty and Staff

 Biography

 Tom received a BFA from the Tyler School of Art and a MFA from the University of Georgia.
-Mr. Rice has received fellowships from the Virginia Center for the Creative Arts and the Ragdale Foundation.
+He has received fellowships from the Virginia Center for the Creative Arts and the Ragdale Foundation.
 His honors include the Lucasse Fellowship for Excellence in Creative Work awarded by Kalamazoo College.

 Staff